pydantic/pydantic/docs/index.rst

     `type hinting docs <https://docs.python.org/3/library/typing.html>`_) you know how to use pydantic.

 **plays nicely with your IDE/linter/brain**
-    because pydantic data structures are just instances of classes you define; autocompleting, linting, `mypy <http://mypy-lang.org/>`_ your intuition should all work properly with your validated data.
+    because pydantic data structures are just instances of classes you define; auto-completion, linting, `mypy <http://mypy-lang.org/>`_ your intuition should all work properly with your validated data.

 **dual use**